ekarpovs/packages-repo/authorization-checker/readme.md

 ```
   The package @ekarpovs/authorization-repo<database> has to be installed.
   The User model (table) has to have **role: string** property.
-  The User controller (service) of the application has to provide a method
-  for get a user data from a database.
-    In the usage example - getUserData, something like (MongoDb):

-    export const getUserData = async (userId: string) => {
-      return await User.findById(userId);
-};

 ```

 ### Usage